rust-lang/rust/active/0000-trait-based-exception-handling.md

         }

     Here the `catch` performs a `match` on the caught exception directly, using any number of refutable patterns.
-This form is convenient for checking and handling the caught exception directly.
+This form is convenient for handling the exception in-place.

 # Detailed design